 The History of the Crypt Chambers

 It was Anna of Tyrol who conceived the idea to establish a church and a burial place for herself and her husband, dedicating money to the project.
 The Capuchin Church was built between 1622 and 1632 according to the will of Empress Anna of Tyrol.
-In 1633, Empress Anna and her husband, Matthias, were interred there in simple sarcophagi in the chamber now known as the “Founders’ Crypt” (in German, Gründergruft).
+In 1633, Empress Anna and her husband, Matthias, were interred there in simple sarcophagi in the chamber now known as the “Founders’ Crypt” (Gründergruft).

 In 1657, Emperor Leopold I expanded the burial chamber, and his son, Emperor Joseph I, continued the expansion of the complex.
 Maria Theresa also continued the expansion of the site, which grew beyond the church’s boundaries and reached the external garden that once belonged to the Capuchin monastery (which no longer exists).
 A type of transparent dome was built in the garden, allowing sunlight to penetrate the burial hall.